 Misc Additional Commands

 Here’s some stuff that doesn’t fit into other categories, but might be useful anyway.
-It includes some of the commands in the practice files linked above that might be useful elsewhere too.
-You can include them in autoexec as you like, or just type them in directly when you want them.
-Remember that if you’re typing directly into the console quotes aren’t needed around values.
+It includes some of the commands in the practice files linked above that might be useful elsewhere, too.
+You can put them in autoexec as you like, or just type them in directly when you want them.
+Remember that if you’re typing directly into the console then quotes aren’t needed around values.

 Enable developer mode